-OPTION: Institute Time Limits for Excessed Teachers In the Absent Teacher Reserve Pool
+Institute Time Limits for Excessed Teachers In the Absent Teacher Reserve Pool

 Excessed teachers are teachers who have no full-time teaching position in their current school.
 Teachers in the Absent Teacher Reserve (ATR) pool are teachers who were excessed and did not find a permanent position in any school by the time the new school year began.
 Currently, ATR pool members are placed, by seniority order, into schools by the education department.
 Once placed, ATRs perform day-to-day substitute classroom coverage while seeking a permanent assignment.
 Under this option teachers would be dismissed after a year in the ATR pool without a permanent position.
-This year the city spent \$146 million on roughly 1,850 excessed teachers and within this group about 883 teachers have been in the pool from last year at a cost to the city of \$73 million in salary and fringe benefits.
+In fiscal year 2013, the city spent \$146 million on roughly 1,850 excessed teachers and within this group about 883 teachers who remained in the pool from the previous year at a cost to the city of \$73 million in salary and fringe benefits.